 Am I A Candidate For Egg Freezing?

-If you are considering egg freezing, we urge you to contact any of our office locations.
+If you are considering the egg freezing option, we urge you to contact any of our office locations.
 We will review your medical records prior to your scheduled visit to determine if this program is a good fit for you.
 An initial consultation is required prior to program enrollment.

 Egg freezing depends upon egg production, which is based on the number of eggs that are still in your ovaries and how they will respond to the medications required for the ovaries to make eggs.
 The three most important factors in determining your chances for potential success with egg freezing are: